mindsmiths/docs/docs/Mindsmiths Platform/development-principles.md

 ### Local optimizations: User-centric approach

 - When it comes to **user-centricity**, optimizing for each individual user sits at the very core of the multi-agent systems.
-- Building a simulation in which you don't aim to optimize for the system as a whole - each type of agent cares for their own persona, and each agent optimizes for their specific set of goals
+- Building a simulation in which you don't aim to optimize for the system as a whole - each type of agent cares for their own persona, and each agent optimizes for their specific set of goals.
+- This approach is in opposition to relying on monolithic large deep learning models trained on heaps of data for developing smart solutions.
+The agents pursuing their own goals should achieve the optimal performance for the system as a whole.
 - Goals and behaviours defined through our agents the capacity to have a personalized approach for every user, tuned to their history, specific situation and preferences, as opposed to predefined scripted behaviors.
 - All learning and customization of the process can be done specifically for that individual user.
 - We believe in the world where the best service and top-quality knowledge are accessible to everyone.